dileepmanelli/Regex_webapp_AWS/README.md

 # Regex_webapp_AWS

 ## Overview
-`Regex_webapp_AWS` is a web application designed to provide users with an interface to test and apply regular expressions.
-The application is hosted on AWS, leveraging its robust and scalable infrastructure.
+`Regex_webapp_AWS` is a web application built with Flask, designed for testing and applying regular expressions.
+The application is deployed on AWS using EC2, providing a scalable and robust environment.

 ## Features
-- **Interactive Regex Tester:** Users can input text and regex patterns to see real-time matches.
+- **Interactive Regex Tester:** Real-time testing of regex patterns against input text.
-- **Pattern Library:** A collection of common regex patterns for various use cases.
+- **Pattern Library:** Collection of common regex patterns for various use cases.
-- **Syntax Highlighting:** Enhanced readability with syntax highlighting for regex patterns and input text.
+- **Syntax Highlighting:** Enhanced readability with syntax highlighting.
-- **User Authentication:** Secure login and registration system using AWS Cognito.
+- **User Authentication:** Secure user login and registration.
-- **Scalability:** Hosted on AWS with auto-scaling groups to handle varying loads.
+- **Scalability:** Deployed on AWS EC2 to handle varying loads.
-- **Storage:** User data and patterns are stored securely using AWS RDS and S3.

 ## Architecture
-The application follows a microservices architecture, using the following AWS services:
+The application architecture includes:
+- **Flask:** For the web application framework.
-- **AWS EC2:** For hosting the web server.
+- **AWS EC2:** For hosting the web application.
-- **AWS RDS:** For the relational database.
+- **AWS RDS (Optional):** For relational database storage.
-- **AWS S3:** For storing user data and files.
+- **AWS S3 (Optional):** For storing user data and files.
-- **AWS Lambda:** For serverless functions to handle specific tasks.
-- **AWS API Gateway:** For creating, publishing, maintaining, monitoring, and securing APIs.
-- **AWS Cognito:** For user authentication and authorization.
-- **AWS CloudFormation:** For deploying and managing the infrastructure.

 ## Getting Started

 ### Prerequisites
 - AWS Account
 - AWS CLI configured
-- Docker (for local development)
-- Node.js (for running the web application locally)
+- Python 3.x
+- Virtualenv

 ### Installation